tlaskowsky/cdk-gitlab-3day-workshop/lab-3/lab-3.md

     ```

 ## Step 5: Update Compute Stack & UserData
+Due to the complexity of the userdata script needed, we will move the polling logic to a separate Bash script.

 1. **Create scripts Directory:** in the root of your project:
     ```bash